 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The solar energy installed capacity in Malaysia is expected to grow at a CAGR of more than 10% in the forecast period of 2021-2026, reaching at 2.07 GW of installed capacity in 2026 from 882 MW in 2019.
+The solar energy installed capacity in Malaysia is expected to register a CAGR of more than 10% in the forecast period of 2021-2026, reaching 2.07 GW of installed capacity in 2026 from 882 MW in 2019.
 The COVID-19 has slightly affected the solar PV installations in the country during Q1 and Q2 2020 due to the lockdown restrictions, supply chain disruptions, solar PV production, and project implementation delays.
-Moreover, the government also postponed ambitious solar tenders including a tender of capacity 1 GW in 2020.
+Moreover, the government also postponed ambitious solar tenders, including a tender of capacity 1 GW in 2020.
 However, with the increasing investments in the renewable energy sector, and the country's efforts to shift from fossil fuel-based power generation, the solar energy market is expected to grow significantly during the forecast period.
 Moreover, Malaysia's government has implemented various supportive policies and incentives for the growth of solar energy, which is further expected to drive the market.

-- The utility segment is expected to dominate the solar energy market in Malaysia owing to the upcoming large-scale solar power projects in the country.
+- The utility segment is expected to dominate the solar energy market in Malaysia, owing to the upcoming large-scale solar power projects in the country.

 - Malaysia is aiming to install 9 GW of solar energy capacity by 2050.
 Therefore, the country's ambitious solar energy targets coupled with business models such as solar leasing are expected to create a significant amount of opportunities in the near future.